Turkey's Erdogan criticizes Bolton as rift between NATO allies deepens

 Breaking News Emails

-ANKARA, Turkey — Turkish President Recep Tayyip Erdogan did not meet with U.S. national security adviser John Bolton on Tuesday, while telegraphing a widening rift between the NATO allies that leaves the Trump administration's plans to withdraw troops from Syria in limbo.

-In a speech to parliament, Erdogan said that Bolton had made a "serious mistake" in calling for a new condition for the U.S. exit from Syria.
-Bolton has been seeking assurances that Turkey wouldn't attack Washington's Syrian Kurdish allies after American forces depart.
+But a defiant Erdogan on Tuesday declined to meet with Bolton, who was in Turkey for talks about the withdrawal.
+In a speech to his political party, Erdogan said that Bolton had made a "serious mistake" in saying no U.S. troops would leave northeast Syria without such a commitment.

-He said that Turkey would never compromise on the issue of the YPG Kurdish militia, which the U.S. has backed in the fight against the Islamic State in Syria.
-Turkey sees the YPG as a terrorist organisation and part of the outlawed Kurdistan Workers Party.
+Erdogan said that Turkey would never compromise on the issue of the Syrian Kurds, or YPG Kurdish militia, which Turkey sees as a terrorist organization and part of the outlawed Kurdistan Workers Party.

-Before his arrival in Ankara, Bolton said that no U.S. troops would leave northern Syria until Turkey agreed to not attack the Syrian Kurds.
-The demand, which Bolton said came from Trump, immediately drew criticism from Turkish officials.

-Bolton concluded his visit to Turkey with more than two hours of discussions with officials Tuesday, but without meeting Erdogan.
+Bolton met for more than two hours earlier in the day with his Turkish counterpart, Ibrahim Kalin, the senior administration official, who was at the meeting, said.
+During that meeting, Bolton presented Kalin with a list of five conditions the U.S. has for withdrawing troops from Syria — items agreed to by Bolton, Secretary of State Mike Pompeo, acting Defense Secretary Pat Shanahan, Chairman of the Joint Chiefs of Staff Gen. Joseph Dunford and James Jeffrey, the U.S. envoy for Syria and the fight against ISIS, according to the senior administration official.

+The list includes "a negotiated solution to Turkish security concerns,” the official said, and stipulates: "We want the protection of all civilians, particularly local minority populations.
+We’ll cooperate with Turkey on de-conflicting the airspace over northeast Syria.
+The United States opposes any mistreatment of opposition forces who fought with us against ISIS.”

+Kalin told Bolton that Erdogan had committed Turkey to not taking offensive action in Syria while U.S. forces were there, the official said.

+The official said Erdogan’s speech on Tuesday was not at odds with the commitment Trump thought he had gotten from Erdogan during their Dec.
+23 phone call.

-National Security Council spokesman Garrett Marquis said Erdogan called Bolton's Turkish counterpart, Ibrahim Kalın, during their meeting and told him to send his regards to Bolton.
-However, Erdogan said he wouldn’t be able to spend any time with Bolton because because he was headed to parliament to deliver a speech.
+National Security Council spokesman Garrett Marquis said Erdogan called Kalin during their meeting and told him to send his regards to Bolton.
+However, Erdogan said he wouldn’t be able to spend any time with Bolton because he was headed to Parliament to deliver a speech.

 A meeting between Bolton and Erdogan was never confirmed, a U.S. official said, but administration officials had said one was expected.